FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 I build **practical, database-driven systems** using **Python, Django, FastAPI, Flask, PostgreSQL, Redis, Docker, Docker Compose, REST APIs, Git, GitHub, and GitLab**.

 My main interest is creating backend solutions that are reliable, maintainable, and useful in real business workflows.
-I enjoy backend development because it involves **designing systems, structuring data, organizing business logic, integrating external services, and solving real operational problems**.
+I enjoy backend development because it involves **designing systems, structuring data, organizing business logic, integrating services, and solving real operational problems**.

 Currently, I am studying **Bachelor's Degree in Computer Science with an emphasis in Systems Analysis** at the **National University of Asunción**, Faculty of Polytechnic.